-The FIGO and NICE guidelines agree that a normal baseline fetal heart rate for a term fetus is 110 - 160 beats per minute.
 Baseline FH Rates must be assessed in consideration of expected baseline for a fetus of the gestation being monitored.
+Also consider the baseline in relation to the baseline on any previous CTG.

 The Dawes/ Redman analyses the intervals between beats and converts into a Basal Heart Rate.
 Basal rate is not the same as baseline rate and may deviate slightly from a visual assessment of baseline rate.